frederic-perez/AmE-dictionary/data/dictionary.md

 __Collins glass__
 __collocation__ _n_ (collocations)
 __colloquial__ _adj_
+__colloquialism__ _n_ A colloquialism is an instance of informal language or a local expression.
+The act of using such language is also called colloquialism.
+Example: Here in Philly, we love to eat hoagies and all kinds of tasty jawns.
 __colloquium__
 __collude__ _v_ :three: Act in unison or agreement and in secret towards a deceitful or illegal purpose. _Syn_ conspire, connive _Several local officials have been jailed on charges of colluding with the Mafia._
 __collusion__ _n_ :six: Boldness or daring, especially with confident or arrogant disregard for personal safety, conventional thought, or other restrictions.